200-Hour Yoga Teacher Training

 - Experienced Faculty.
 Chris Dunphy, E-RYT and Karen Andersen, E-RYT have over 18 years of combined experience teaching yoga teachers, and over 12,000 hours teaching yoga.
 As a husband-and-wife team, our connection to each other helps us facilitate the program with ease, and support students thoroughly in the program.
 We also invite other experienced teachers to share their areas of expertise, to bring you the highest quality of learning.

-- Unlimited Yoga Pass.
-For the duration of the program, you receive an unlimited yoga pass for drop-in classes at Kushala Yoga.
+- Yoga Pass.
+For the duration of the program, you receive yoga pass for unlimited online classes and 2 studio classes / week at Kushala Yoga.

 - Workshops and Yoga Prop / Clothing Discounts.
 YTT students receive 20% off workshops and 15% off retail purchases from the time their tuition is paid in full, until the program ends.